 Branching from the west side of T. H. Pardo de Tavera Street is E. De Los Santos Street.
 The street is named after the historian, writer, painter, lawyer, archivist, scholar, painter, musician, philosopher, academician, paleographer, ethnographer, and politician Epifanio Cristóbal de los Santos (1871-1928).
 E. De Los Santos Street is home to the U.P.
 College of Architecture, which was previously housed with the U.P.
 College of Engineering, in the Malcolm Hall, along the Academic Oval.
 The present building was once the U.P.
 Maintenance Office, and was designed by Arch.
 Jose Danilo A. Silvestre, a former dean of the college.
 The present building was redesigned by Arch.
 Nicolo Del Castillo, to adapt to the needs of the college, and completed in 2005.
 The building is named Juguilion Hall; which was named after the former dean of the U.P.
 School of Fine Arts and Architecture, Arch.
 Aurelio T. Juguilon.

 Westbound from Quirino Avenue and T.M.
 Kalaw Street is the Lakandula Street, which was named after the ruler of the Kingdom of Tondo, Banaw Lakandula, who reigned from 1558–1571.
 Along Lakandula Street is the Archeological Studies Complex, with the Albert Hall as its main building, and the Villadolid Hall as an extension wing.
 The complex was once the home of the U.P.
 College of Fisheries, which had moved to the U.P.
 Visayas campus.
-The Albert Hall may be named after Antonio Albert who taught in the university, Dr. Alejandro M. Albert (1869-1936)who was the founder of the Manila Central University, or Delia Domingo Albert (1942) who was the former Secretary of Foreign Affairs.
+The Albert Hall may be named after Antonio Albert who taught in the university, Dr. Alejandro M. Albert (1869-1936) who was the founder of the Manila Central University, or Delia Domingo Albert (1942) who was the former Secretary of Foreign Affairs.
 The Villadolid Hall was named after Prof. Deogracias V. Villadolid (1896-1976), who is considered the Father of Fisheries Education.

 The U.P.
 Archeological Studies Program (ASP) was founded in 1995, and housed at the basement of the Palma Hall, along the Academic Oval.
 In 2013, the ASP moved to its present location.
 Inside the ASP is the Wilhelm Solheim Library, which was established in 2014.
 Wilhelm Gerhard Solheim II (1924-2014) was an American anthropologist, who pioneered prehistoric archeology in the Philippines and other parts of Southeast Asia.
 Solheim first came to the Philippines in 1949, and worked under Dr. Henry Otley Beyer (1883-1966).
 After working on several projects in the Philippines and SE Asia, Solheim began teaching at the Florida State University, and later on at the University of Hawaiʻi at Mānoa (UHM).
 In 1991, Solheim retired from the UHM and joined the faculty of the University of the Philippines, and help establish the Archeological Studies Program.
-Solheim had his whole collection of books and artifacts shipped from the USA to the Philippines, and donated it to the U.P., which is the backbone of the ASP library.
+Solheim had his whole collection of books and artifacts shipped from the USA to the Philippines, and donated it to the U.P., which has served as the backbone of the ASP library.

 Inside the ASP Library, there is a bust of Wilhelm Solheim that was created by Deo Cuerdo, a former member of the ASP.
 In another room, there is a professor’s Chair that was crafted by another ASP graduate, Arcadio T. Pagulayan, for Prof. William Atlas Longacre II (1937-2015), an American archeologist who taught at the ASP and also donated part of his collection of books to the ASP library.